manormand/ASBR/README.md

 Date: 03 Mar 2022

 # Files
+    - THA1_programming.m: Programming assignment with tests
-    - hw1.m: Solution for HW1
+    - THA1_handwritten.m: Some calculations for handwritten portion
     - reduceMatrix.m: Function to a matrix to its main diagonal.
     - Rotation.m: Defines the Rotation class
     - RotationTests.m: Defines UnitTests for Rotation Class